Made in Berlin

 2. Made in Berlin: Flower power

-In 1908 Berlin florist Max Hübner, who ran a flower shop at Prinzenstraße in Berlin Kreuzberg. he had the interesting idea that in the future, rather than sending flowers as gifts, they would be sent to professional flower shops.
-Who would then create the bouquets on-site.
+In 1908, Berlin florist Max Hübner, who ran a flower shop at Prinzenstraße in Berlin Kreuzberg.
+He had the interesting idea that in the future, rather than sending out flowers as gifts, only the orders would be sent to professional flower shops, who would then create the bouquets on-site.
 Fleurop was born.
 As chairman of the Association of German Flower Shop Owners, he was able to immediately convince 98 of his colleagues of the idea.
 At that time, orders were sent via telegram.
 Today, customers place and pay for their orders online.
 Fleurop now has more than 50,000 partners in 150 countries, and those numbers are only increasing.
 Every eight seconds, a Fleurop gift is given.

 3. Made in Berlin: The Jump into Flight